Lagrangian skeleta of very affine complete intersections: Tropical geometry

-In this following few sections, we summarise some existing tools about tropicalisation of hypersurfaces in $(\Cs)^n$ and also prove their generalisations to complete intersections that will be necessary for accomplishing our goal, but might also be of independent interest.
+In this following few sections, we summarise some existing results concerning tropicalisations of hypersurfaces in $(\Cs)^n$ and also provide their generalisations to complete intersections that will be necessary for accomplishing our goal, but might also be of independent interest.